Schema architecture

 LevelRequirement

 Level 1: CoreIdentity fields only.
-For tokens: type, name, tokenType.
-For all others: type, name, displayName, description, status (+ overrides for themes).
+For tokens: type, identifier, tokenType.
+For all others: type, identifier, name, description, status (+ overrides for themes).

 Level 2: CompleteLevel 1 + at least one substantive document block entry (anatomy/api/variants for components, principles/scale for styles, interactions for patterns, guideline/purpose for tokens).